takeshimg92/takeshimg92.github.io/_posts/2024-05-16-collisions.md

 as we wanted to prove.

-What happens to velocity?
+What happens to the velocity?
 Consider the velocity vector $v_-$ right before collision.
-The component parallel to the normal, ie.
+The component parallel to the wall normal, ie.

 $$v_\parallel \equiv v_- \cdot \hat{n}_\star$$